roma2023/LeetCode/Arrays, Strings and Hashing/Medium/271-encode-and-decode-strings/README.md

 <p>&nbsp;</p>
 <p><strong>Follow up: </strong>Could you write a generalized algorithm to work on any possible set of characters?</p>

+## Analysis of Approaches

+### Delimiter-Based Approach
+**Description**: An initial thought might be to use a special character as a delimiter to separate strings.
+However, this approach fails if the delimiter character is present in the input strings.
+- **Drawbacks**: Requires escaping or encoding delimiter characters if they appear in input strings, complicating the process.

+### JSON or XML Encoding (Not Allowed)
+**Description**: Using JSON or XML to serialize the list of strings could be intuitive and robust but does not comply with the problem's constraints against using serialization methods like `eval`.
+- **Drawbacks**: Not allowed by the problem constraints, and typically overkill for the task.

 ## Solution Explanation

 This solution involves encoding and decoding a list of strings into a single string using a length-based encoding scheme.
 Here’s the approach in detail: